Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

-Some of the foods that are poisonous to dogs are fairly obvious, but many are common edibles that you probably wouldn't think twice about using - unless you were aware of their dangers.
+Some dog poisonous foods are fairly obvious, but many are common edibles that you probably wouldn't think twice about using - unless you were aware of their dangers.

 If your little guy thinks it's perfectly okay to eat that cardboard box, he won't think twice about snacking on anything that you leave lying around!

-So, keep Fido safe by making sure he never gets a chance to eat (or drink) any of the poisonous items below......
+So, keep Fido safe by making sure he never gets a chance to eat (or drink) any of the dog poisonous food or grocery items below.

-Avocados contain a toxin called Persin which can cause vomiting, diarrhea and intestinal problems in dogs.
+Avocados contain a toxin called Persin which can cause:

 You can learn more about what happens when a dog eats chocolate and what to do to keep him safe on my Help - My Dog Ate Chocolate! page.

 The peel, pith and seeds of citrus fruits (oranges, lemons, limes.) can cause irritation to your dog's digestive system, especially if eaten in large quantities.

 Grapefruit has the potential to actually be toxic to your dog.

 The peel, pith and seeds of grapefruit are the most dangerous as they contain chemical compounds which can cause: